-The health and wellbeing team at Stewart House includes our two Student Wellbeing Managers (one a Clinical Psychologist), a Health Liaison Officer and a Student Placements Officer.
+The health and wellbeing team at Stewart House includes our Chief Wellbeing Officer (a Clinical Psychologist), Residential Psychologist, a Health Liaison Officer and a Student Placements Officer.
 This team directly supports the children’s wellbeing during their stay and provides advice and assistance to our residential supervisors and school teachers.
 We also have a registered nurse position funded through the Northern Sydney Local Health District of NSW Department of Health.
 The nurse’s role is to perform hearing screening, asthma checks, personal hygiene and dietary education for the visiting children and to ensure they remain healthy throughout their stay.
-If any concerns are identified, parents/carers are contacted and a report will be sent home to the parent/carer outlining any treatments that occurred as well as any recommendations for further care.
+If any concerns are identified, parents/carers are contacted.
+A report will be sent home to the parent/carer outlining any treatments that occurred and any recommendations for further care.

 Children may also receive a referral to Go4Fun.
-Go4Fun is a free healthy lifestyle program for children aged 7-13 years with a focus on healthy eating and getting active.
+Go4Fun is a free healthy lifestyle program for children aged 7-13 years, focusing on healthy eating and getting active.

 The Northern Sydney Local Health District (NSLHD) Aboriginal Health Service (Bungee Bidgel Aboriginal Health Clinic) assists with health screenings for Aboriginal and Torres Strait Islander children at Stewart House.
 Children who are identified as needing further health screening or treatment are then referred to health care service providers in the child’s Local Health District.

-During their twelve-day stay children also have the opportunity to receive a free dental assessment and a dental health education program.
+During their twelve-day stay, children also have the opportunity to receive a free dental assessment and a dental health education program.
 The Dental Team at Stewart House is funded through the Northern Sydney Local Health District of NSW Department of Health.
-If children require emergency care or pain relief they are treated at Mona Vale or Brookvale Dental Clinic after further conversation with parents and carers.
-Children requiring further treatment are referred to Dental Clinics close to their home.
+Children who require emergency care or pain relief are treated at Mona Vale or Brookvale Dental Clinic after further conversation with parents and carers.
+Children requiring further treatment are referred to Dental Clinics close to their homes.
 NSW Health staff contact parents and caregivers to arrange free of charge treatment.

 The School of Optometry and Vision Science at the University of NSW continue to provide vision assessment for all children visiting Stewart House.
 Final year students conduct the screenings.
 Staff optometrists of the University of NSW assist the students by providing guidance and supervision.
-The optometric assessment provides a thorough and comprehensive visual examination including measurement of the children’s acuity, determination of any refractive error, assessment of how well the eyes work and move together, a test of colour and vision and eye health examination.
-Where the assessment reveals that a child has a visual problem a letter is sent home to parents and carers suggesting an appropriate course of action.
-The children may be in need of a pair of glasses, the guidance for eye exercises to improve the way eyes work together, colour vision treatment or a program for general improvement in eye health.
-All children in need of prescription glasses are assessed and the Teachers Health fund provide glasses or new lenses free of charge.
+The optometric assessment provides a thorough visual examination, including measuring the children’s acuity, determining any refractive error, assessing how well the eyes work and move together, a test of colour and vision, and eye health examination.
+If the assessment reveals that a child has a visual problem, a letter is sent home to parents and carers suggesting an appropriate course of action.
+The children may need a pair of glasses, guidance for eye exercises to improve the way eyes work together, colour vision treatment or a program for general improvement in eye health.
+All children in need of prescription glasses are assessed, and the Teachers Health fund provide glasses or new lenses free of charge.